amritaak06/Business-Insight-Engine/README.md

 # Strategic Business Insight Engine (SBIE)

 ## Overview
 The **Strategic Business Insight Engine (SBIE)** is a powerful SQL-based application designed to empower businesses with data-driven insights.
 It enables users to manage and analyze critical business components like Competitor Analysis, Partnership Suggestions, Vendor/Supplier Management, and more.
 Built with an iterative development approach, SBIE ensures reliability and scalability.
+This was our mini project for the course: **DATABASE MANAGEMENT SYSTEMS** at PES University in Semester 5

 ---